computationalgeography/pycatch/readme.txt

 To run the model with 1 h timestep, run main.py
-To run the model with 1 week timestep, run main_weekly.py (this model includes erosion, not documented yet)
+To run the model with 1 week timestep, run main_weekly.py (this model includes erosion, not documented yet) To run the model with 10 second timestep, run main_seconds.py

 Configuring the models